Life Goes On (TV series): Main

 Drew's wife, Paige's stepmother, and Corky and Becca's mother, who has been a singer and actress.
 She is very supportive of Corky and proud that Corky and Becca take part in their church's drama group and that Becca is in her school's drama club.
-At the end of Season 2, she gives birth to her and Drew's third child, a son named Nicholas.
+At the end of Season 2, she gives birth to her and Drew's fourth child, a son named Nicholas.